JChristensen/Timezone/ReadMe.txt

 zones can be represented by declaring multiple Timezone objects.

 To use the library:
-(1) Go to https://github.com/JChristensen/Timezone/downloads and download the file in the compressed format of your choice (zip or tar.gz) to a convenient location on your PC.
+(1) Go to https://github.com/JChristensen/Timezone and click the ZIP button to download the repository as a ZIP file to a convenient location on your PC.
 (2) Uncompress the downloaded file.
-This will result in a folder containing all the files for the library, that has a name similar to "JChristensen- Timezone-42e98a7".
+This will result in a folder containing all the files for the library, that has a name that includes the branch name, for example "Timezone-master".
 (3) Rename the folder to just "Timezone".
 (4) Copy the renamed folder to the Arduino sketchbook\libraries folder.